 In case you’re wondering about the scarves and long sleeves you see above, the weather was cool and mostly cloudy, with misty mornings and evenings–normal weather for summer on the coast.
 But we did get some clear weather toward the end of our stay, which made for spectacular star-gazing from the hot tub.
 We saw the Milky Way, planets, and several shooting stars!
 And being in such a remote place meant lots of animals to see right from the house windows: foxes (in fact, a fox family greeted us when we arrived!), raccoons, quail, vultures, and lots of deer around at all times of day.

 We loved staying at the Sea Ranch so much that we made plans to spend a week here next spring and wondered out loud what it would take to have a vacation home there.
-(More soon on the day we spent in Mendocino County and what to do in the Sea Ranch area.)
+(And here’s how we spent the day in Mendocino County while staying at Sea Ranch.)

 Have you been to the Sea Ranch or the Sonoma coast?
 I’d love to hear your suggestions for our next trip there!